 The modern queen (60” x80) and king (76” x80”) mattress size was created in the 1940s and gained popularity in the 1950s.
-At this time, a larger portion of the American population was growing over 6 feet tall and the larger sizes helped taller people sleep more comfortably.
+At this time, a larger portion of the American population was growing over 6 feet tall, and the larger sizes helped taller people sleep more comfortably.
 The economic boom post World War II also meant that Americans had larger houses and needed bigger furniture to fit the scale.

 Finding bedding for your antique mattress can be challenging

-Tall or heavy antique beds cannot be converted because converter rails will not be able to support the weight of the materials.
+Tall or heavy antique beds cannot be converted because converter rails cannot support the weight of the materials.
 Sleigh beds may also not be able to convert because the bed rails are specially designed to fit the curves of the bed.
-Beds that fully enclose the sleeping area can also not be converted because adding length would create gaps in the bed frame.
+Beds that fully enclose the sleeping area can remain the same because adding length would create gaps in the bed frame.

 To find the perfect mattress for your antique bed, contact Custom Mattress Makers to create a solution that fits your sleeping needs.
 Click HERE to send us an email.

 How do I measure a mattress for my antique bed?

 To measure a mattress for your antique bed, you will need to measure the bed frame's length, width, and height.
 Measure the inside length and width of the frame, and add a few inches to each measurement to allow for bedding and any decorative elements.
 For the height, measure from the bottom of the bed frame to the top of the side rails or headboard.

 How much do antique beds cost?

 The cost of antique beds varies depending on their age, rarity, and condition.
 Prices can range from a few hundred dollars to tens of thousands for rare or exceptional pieces.
 It's best to research and compare prices for similar beds to understand the market value.

 Can two adults sleep on a 3/4 bed?